The wind power industry is tackling its waste problem

 Conventional wind turbine blades are made of layers of fiberglass and balsa wood bonded together with an epoxy thermoset resin.
 The resulting blades represent the 15 percent of a wind turbine that cannot be recycled and may end up as waste in landfills.
 Vestas, in collaboration with industry and academic leaders, has developed a process whereby thermoset composites are broken down into fiber and epoxy.
 Through another process, the epoxy is broken down further into a material that can be used to make new turbine blades.

 Traditionally, heat is used to bond the layers together and create the correct shape for blades to operate properly.
 One of the new processes currently under development uses a thermoplastic resin that can be shaped and hardened at room temperature.
 These blades can be recycled by melting them and reshaping them into new blades.
+The wind industry in the US is also looking at the possibility of repurposing used blades.

 Disruptive impact

-Applications for wind power recycling
+Implications of wind power recycling

-- Reduce waste in the wind power industry.
+• Reduced waste in the wind power industry.

-- Help resolve recycling challenges in other industries that use thermoset composites in their manufacturing processes, such as aviation and boating.
+• Helping resolve recycling challenges in other industries that use thermoset composites in their manufacturing processes, such as aviation and boating.

-- To create structures from recycled blades like park benches and playground equipment.
+• Structures from recycled blades like park benches and playground equipment.

-- Why does the average citizen not give a thought to whether wind turbines are recyclable or not?
+• Why does the average citizen not give a thought to whether wind turbines are recyclable or not?

-- Should the manufacturing process of wind turbine blades be changed to make them more recyclable?
+• Should the manufacturing process of wind turbine blades be changed to make them more recyclable?

 Insight references